how to not get attached

 5. Limit your interactions

-The last tip on how to date without getting attached is the most practical one and that is to limit your interactions with the guy you are dating.
+The last tip on how to avoid getting attached is the most practical one and that is to limit your interactions with the guy you are dating.

 When you first meet someone new that you like and vibe with, it is very tempting to spend every free minute with them.

-You want to text all the time, call all the time, and meet up all the time.
+You want to text him all the time, call him all the time, and meet up with him all the time.

-Schedule days where you don’t meet up with him and instead hang out with friends or spend time doing things you love.
+Schedule days where you do not meet up with him and instead hang out with friends or spend time doing things you love.

 That will allow you to keep it light, while you are in the getting-to-know-him stage.

-By following these five steps on how to date without getting attached you lessen the risk of falling for someone too early.
+By following these five steps on how to not get attached to a guy while dating you lessen the risk of falling for someone too early.

 But what if you are already attached to a guy that you were only dating casually and now you have to get over him?